 We tend to work only in the morning, leaving us time to pursue other interests in the afternoon.
 In our old life, we found that the 40-hour workweek kept free-time scarce, resulting in us spending more for convenience, gratification and distraction.

 Computers are generally power-sucking vampires.
-Choosing different softwares, operating systems, or working from machines with a lower draw (ARM) or even throttling the CPU, are some of the many things we do to lower our power requirements.
+Choosing different software, operating systems, or working from machines with a lower draw (ARM) or even throttling the CPU, are some of the many things we do to lower our power requirements.
 The way that software is built has a substantial impact on the power consumption of a system, it is shocking how cpu-intensive modern programs can be.

 Choosing software designed for low-end PCs is a good solution, it is also possible to throttle processes on your machine by using a ‘throttling controller’.
 The basic idea is like the throttle in a car, it allows to set the rate at which your system will operate and consume power.
 Another sure way to save battery is to limit multitasking.
 Disabling notifications, scripts, auto-playing videos or using internet browsers without opening multiple tabs at once are some of the many ways to achieve this.

 Power consumption is also something to consider when choosing a computer.
-In evenings, if we need to work on light tasks, we switch to our low-power machines like the Raspberry Pi.
+In evenings, if we need to work on light tasks, we switch to our low-power machines like the raspberry pi.
 To illustrate the difference in power draw, a Pi4 uses 2.85 W when idle, while a Macbook Pro uses 6-12 W. Raspberry Pis are backups to our main computers, as they are inexpensive and can run off small batteries.

-Internet access is the woe of any working nomad.
-Internet is sometimes spotty, and data in some countries is slow, expensive, or limited to small blocks at a time.
+Internet access is the woe of any working nomad. internet is sometimes spotty, and data in some countries is slow, expensive, or limited to small blocks at a time.
 While circumnavigating the Pacific, we amassed sim cards, pocket WiFis, and have often used connections from businesses on land.
 Overtime, we found ways to lessen our dependence on internet, and to save on bandwidth.

 Hardware failure is common on boats due to the hostile environment.
 Saltwater is the kryptonite of electronics.
 This is why it is important to backup data often to avoid losing work.
 There are advantages and disadvantages with all methods of data storage, but I’ll outline the most useful ones: